dagger/dagger/docs/current/guides/128409-build-test-publish-php.md

 }
 ```

-The `publishImage()` method expects to source the registry address credentials from the host environment.
+The `publishImage()` method expects to source the registry credentials from the host environment.
+It defaults to `docker.io` for the registry address, although this can be overridden from the host environment.
 It uses PHP's `getenv()` method to retrieve these details and then executes two GraphQL queries:

 1. The first query creates a Dagger secret to store the registry password, via the `setSecret()` API method.
 1. The second query authenticates and publishes the image to the specified registry.
 It uses the `container.withRegistryAuth()` API method for authentication, and the `container.publish()` method for the publishing operation.
 The `container.publish()` method returns the address and hash for the published image.